har-in-air/FPGA_STEREO_CROSSOVER/README.md

 sum of the low pass and high pass outputs is flat across the crossover frequency.
 * The cascaded filters do not have to be identical.
 There is coefficient memory storage for four unique biquad filters, so we can implement equalization if necessary.
-* Using Octave to get the 2nd order butterworth filter coefficients
+* Using Octave to compute 2nd order butterworth filter coefficients

 <img src="octave_filter.png" />